lathanh/android-mvp-framework/demo/README.md

 "Presenter" framework demo
 -------------------------------------------------------------------------------
-For now, just a couple quick hints:
+*This README needs to be written.
+For now, just a couple quick hints:*

   * The list is composed of two types of items, "Green" and "Red", each powered by their own Presenter